jk8761/MSDS696/README.md

 Data Discovery will be to visualize and verify the MNIST dataset.
 Data Cleansing steps normally used to prepare the dataset will also be included as necessary; these steps are to standardize, impute, dimensional reductions, etc. It is assumed that the dataset will not need Data Cleansing other than verifying the formats.

 ## Neural Network
-Neural Network Analysis: Pres - ProjectCNN
+Neural Network Analysis: Pres - ProjectCNN.doc
 * viewed here: https://github.com/jk8761
 * summary presentation: https://github.com/jk8761